sylvain-meunier/stageL3/Rapport/rapport.typ

 #cite(<hu_batik-plays-mozart_2023>, form:"normal")
 #cite(<foscarin_asap:_2020>, form:"normal")
 #cite(<peter_automatic_2023>, form:"normal").
-For our study, we chose to rely on the (n)-ASAP dataset #cite(<peter_automatic_2023>, form:"normal") that presents a vast amount of piano performances on MIDI format, with over 1000 different pieces of classical music, all note-aligned with their corresponding score.
+For our study, we chose to rely on the (n)-ASAP dataset #footnote([https://github.com/CPJKU/asap-dataset]) that presents a vast amount of piano performances on MIDI format, with over 1000 different pieces of classical music, all note-aligned with their corresponding score.
 From there, we can easily visualize our definition of canonical tempo.\ @naive_curve presents the results for a specific piece of the (n)-ASAP dataset with a logarithmic y-scale, that contains a few abrupt tempo changes, whilst maintaining a rather stable tempo value in-between.

 #figure(
   image("../Figures/naive_version.png", width: 100%),